Mussels in Brussels

 The Brussels International airport has lots of flight options.
 It’s easy to navigate and easy to hop on a train to get into town straight from the airport.
 We took an early morning flight from Scotland to Belgium and hopped the train into town for $17 all together.
 The trip into the middle of town is about 15-20 minute rail ride and displays a lot of the outer suburbs of Brussels.
-The Belgian Rail website is a good tool to check timetables and distances between stations and was super helpful when I was planning and budgeting.
+The Belgian Rail website is a good tool to check timetables and distances between stations and was super helpful when we were planning and budgeting.

 Belgium is split between Dutch in the north and French in the South, although each region is bilingual in both, and English as a third language.
 Most signs are in French, Dutch, and most in English last – but there is always an English option so don’t be scared of communication barriers!

 when to visit

 Although the low season is from November to March, the warmest months to go are in April to October.
 You’ll find the most tourists during the summer from July to August.
 We were in Brussels during Easter weekend in April so it was pretty busy because of this, but the weather was pretty good to us for most of the weekend.